Preschool - High School

 In many schools utilizing the grade levels system, children move through their materials based on time rather than understanding.
 This model leaves many children stranded with educational holes.
 Delphi’s approach is just the opposite, where learning is the constant and time is the variable as students work towards achieving our graduation requirements.

 The curriculum encourages students to apply the knowledge they’re gaining to real life situations, building critical thinking and problem-solving skills, rather than emphasizing memorization of facts or time spent in class.
 Students are required to demonstrate proficiency in each course of study before moving on to the next course or subject.
+This is done in our separate Student Examinations area, where all testing is done on an individual basis.
+At the high school level, all tests are written in cursive, or typed when given permission by the examiner.
+We do not offer multiple choice questions, instead we use a combination of short answer and long answer essay questions, as well as problem solving on math and science based exams.

 Accompanying writing assignments are specifically designed to have no “right or wrong” answer; instead students are challenged to evaluate and develop their own ideas and viewpoints compared against the historical, social and political period, and discuss them rationally and logically, supported by their own understanding of the book, personal experiences and research.